hzeller/timg/README.md

 #### Tested terminal emulators

+(Needs update; these comparisons are from 2016 when I tested this last with timg, so newer terminals are probably even better).

 Tested terminals: `konsole` >= 2.14.1, `gnome-terminal` > 3.6.2 look good,
 recent xterms also seem to work (albeit with less color richness).
 Like gnome-terminal, libvte based terminals in general should work, such as